digitalajf/Quadtree/extras/README.md

 # ProximityTester ver 3.8 (formerly known as "Tester")

+(Note: This is not needed for normal use).
 A windowed application to thoroughly test the functionality of Quadtree.java, Quadnode.java and AABB.java.
 ProximityTester.java will create a number of AABBs with random values and continuously move them around the screen while updating the Quadtree and refreshing the screen.
 The simulator will allow you to:

 - add/remove AABBs